axq/Bastyl-DIY-instructions/index.md

 ![Figure 2](./images/mont1.png)

+## Install the RGB Plate

+If you have a midplate RGB PCB, follow those instructions.
+Otherwise, skip to [Install the audio jack](##install-the-audio-jack).

+### Preparing the RGB Plate

+- Be careful about orientation: there's one left, and one right PCB
+- Solder the resistor (R), and the capacitor (C)
+- On the same side, solder the leds, facing down towards the table. **The white indicators are for the Gnd, and should be aligned with the shorter pin of the leds**
+- Solder 3 cables to each plate: red to Vcc, black to Gnd, green to Din.
+The cables should come out on the same side that the components are soldered

+### Prepare and install the audio jack

+- Solder cables to audio jack.
+Their position is not important, as long as it's the same on both sides. **Do not solder to the MCU yet.**
+- Install the heat shrink wrap and shrink it with a heat gun or a lighter
+- Screw audio jack into case
+- (Optional) add a bit of hot glue to the jack so it holds better. **Only do so in the indicated position**, so it won't interfere with installation of the MCU
+- Solder cables from the audio jack to the RGB plate: red to Vcc
+- Solder cables from the audio jack to the MCU: black to gnd, blue to D0
+- Solder cables from the RGB plate to the MCU: red to Vcc, green to D2

+MCU (Blinky or Elite-C): black to GND, red to Vcc, blue to D0

 ## Install the audio jack

 - Solder cables to audio jack.
 Their position is not important, as long as it's the same on both sides. **Do not solder to the MCU yet.**